jagrvargen/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 5. more_numbers.c - prints the numbers 0 - 14 followed by a newline, ten times.

 6. print_line.c - draws a straight line in the terminal.

+7. print_diagonal.c - draws a diagonal line on the terminal.